rlewkowicz/mediawiki-chef/README.md

 /etc/parsoid (This I think is going to be overridden each time.
 Todo:fix)
 ```

-The following is not required, just a suggestion:
+The following is not required, just a suggestion.

 So ideally your data is on designated data volumes.
 Our setup is such that there is a mounted data volume mounted on let’s say /app.
 Then you have all your folders in this folder so:

 ```